 Down Payment Assistance Programs

 With home prices as high as they are in many markets throughout the U.S., saving up a down payment of 10 percent to 20 percent or more can be a barrier to homeownership for many workers.

 Employers can help in two ways.
-They can offer direct financial assistance the way Red Gold does.
+They can offer direct financial assistance.
 This usually entails paying a percentage of an employee’s down payment with a dollar amount maximum.